leandrocunha526/corelab-api/README.md

 ### Execute

-To execure use `npm run dev` and set your MONGODB_URI em .env.
+To execute use `npm run dev` and set your MONGODB_URI em .env.